 instruction will execute correctly and the process will continue

 on its way, none the wiser.

-faults.
+from project 2.
 Both methods directly access physical memory to

 read/write data between user-level virtual address spaces and the

 Nachos kernel.
 These methods will now need to check to see if the